miketran-okta/accessgateway-oracle/README.md

 Today's large enterprise organizations are looking to futher exploit the benefits of cloud services, retire their legacy on-premise services and eliminate technical debt.
 Okta's Identity Cloud and it's Access Gateway can help organizations leverage a modern cloud-native security service for their legacy apps and include components such as strong Multi-Factor Authentication, and contextual access incorporating modern signals such as device posture, risk, behavior and threat intelligence.

-The following information desceibes how to configure Oracle applications that have been integrated with Oracle Identity Management with Okta's Identity Cloud and Okta Access Gateway.
+The following guide outlines how to secure Oracle applications that have been integrated with Oracle Identity Management and secure them with Okta's Identity Cloud and Okta Access Gateway instead.

 # Prerequisites